kondoumh/mtwe/README.md

 Twitter Client uses Electron WebView.

 ## Features
-- Switch mobile.twitter.com and twitter.com
+- Search box in window
 - Reload Screen

 ## How to run